 (And do you know how they reset the computers on an Airbus A380-300, the biggest holy Christ honking vessel to ever lift off the ground?
 They turn it off and then turn it on again.
 Same shit you do with your computer at home.
 Lying bastards.)

-Two of the blond, blue-eyed Arian counter people were fairly efficient; they smiled and pretended to help, but most of the workers we encountered were incompetent and officious and dismissive.
+Two of the blond, blue-eyed Aryan counter people were fairly efficient; they smiled and pretended to help, but most of the workers we encountered were incompetent and officious and dismissive.

 Stand, sit, silence, no questions, no, I can’t help you, you must stay here, go over there, no answers.

-An American woman was the first to pop her cork, then a guy from the Middle East, and then me.
+An American woman was the first to pop her cork, then a guy from the Middle East.

 The American woman was berating a small dude with shiny hair in a shiny suit as he slipped into the front of one of the endless lines that began forming as soon as we disembarked and served no purpose other than to keep us destabilized.

 I’m sure she had been in first class.
 She shouted from the back of the line, “He doesn’t belong there!
 Hey, you can’t butt in line!
-That man shouldn’t be there!”
+That man shouldn’t be there!
+He doesn't belong, he doesn't belong.”

 I admired her shrillness and outrage but I’ve traveled enough to know that line cutting is the cultural heritage of some populations.
 If you don’t try to push someone out of the way you are a sucker.
 Her protests failed and the shiny man slid through and disappeared down a narrow hallway.